In 1976, McGregor

 Then in 1992, Hurricane

-Andrew caused sufficient damage to the Environmental Demonstration
+Andrew caused some damage to the Environmental Demonstration

 were displaced, and the Environmental Ethics Institute established